-SA Objectives Appraisal of Site Ideas for mitigation - ideas for initigation 1.
-Housing 300 homes.
+SA Objectives cy 3.3 Bramcote (East of Coventry 1.
+Housing Appraisal of Site 500 homes.
 There are some land ownership issues: The housing site is not in control of housebuilders, it is in the ownership of Nottinghamshire County Council / the White Hills Park Federation Trust.
 It is in a high value housing sub-market area for affordable housing and there are unlikely to be abnormal costs.
-2. Health Bramcote Surgery 972 m from the site.
+The site boundary has been extended to include the site of the Hillside Gospel Church, which is located to the south east of the existing access (Moor Farm Inn Lane) off Coventry Lane.
+Ideas for mitigation 2.
+Health Bramcote Surgery 972 m from the site.
 Enhance Green Infrastructure and wildlife corridors throughout the site.
 3. Heritage No views of the housing site from the Bramcote Conservation Area.
 4. Crime 5.
 Social Bramcote Hills Park is located within 400 m of the housing site.
 Bramcote Leisure Centre is located 858 m from the housing site.
 The Vale Community Centre is located 410m from the housing site.
-The Brethren's Meeting Room is located adjacent to the housing site.
 Bramcote College is located within 200m of the housing site.
 The Green Infrastructure could be considered to be a community asset.
-6. Biodiversity and Green Infrastructure Green Infrastructure enhancement would be part of the mixed use development, opening up Green Infrastructure routes from the City along the ridge, further west over Coventry Lane linking Bramcote Hills Park, Bramcote Hill to Stapleford Hill, Boundary Brook and Pit Lane LWS and Nottingham Canal.
-Erewash to Wollaton corridor dissects site.
-Adjacent to Nottingham Canal Local Nature Reserve; Bramcote Moor Grassland LWS, Moor Lane Road Cutting RIGS.
-RIGS site needs complete protection.
+As the site has been extended to include the Hillside Gospel Church, this facility will be lost.
+However, as other community facilities will still be available within approximately 400m of the site, it is not considered that this will have any significant impact upon the overall SA score for 'Social'.
+The proposed new school could include facilities for 'joint use', i.e. for use by members of the public during the evenings.